dfo-mar-mpas/DOT_SR_eDNAExperiment/README.md

 Code and data for an environmental DNA (eDNA) experiment conducted in summer 2023 comparing [DOT autonomous eDNA samplers](https://dartmouthocean.com/products/edna-sampler) with a standardized protocol using Smith-Root benchtop filtering setup.

 Sample processing and sequence data is provided through a partnership with the Hakai Institute, British Columbia.
+Raw sequence reads are available in the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1139183)

 ![](figures/DeploymentMosaic-01.png)